Quality SUV-based commercial 4x4 available with PHEV plug-in hybrid power

-One of only two hybrid commercial vehicles on sale
+One of only three plug-hybrid commercial vehicles on sale

 Can the Outlander Commercial be driven on electric power alone?

-The PHEV version is a plug-in hybrid electric vehicle – which means it has a larger battery pack than so-called self-charging hybrids (as you’ll find in most of the Toyota car range), giving it an electric-only driving range of up to around 30 miles.
+The Outlander PHEV is a plug-in hybrid electric vehicle – which means it has a larger battery pack than so-called self-charging hybrids (as you’ll find in most of the Toyota car range, for example), giving it an electric-only driving range of up to around 30 miles.

 To charge the batteries you can either plug the Outlander into a charging point (it will charge on a regular three-pin plug but this will take longer), or use the Charge driving mode, which devotes some of the petrol engine’s power output to the task.